breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 ## Nondeterminstic finite automata

-Simulating a DFA using a matrix can be inefficient, since we only ever inhabit one state at a time.
+Simulating a DFA using a matrix can be inefficient since we only ever inhabit one state at a time.
 The real benefit of using matrices comes when simulating nondeterminstic finite automata, [seen earlier](#regular-languages).

 Formally, an NFA is a 5-tuple $$\langle Q, \Sigma, \Delta, q_0, F \rangle$$, where $$Q$$ is a finite set of states, $$\Sigma$$ is the alphabet, $$\Delta :Q\times (\Sigma \cup \{\epsilon \})\rightarrow P(Q)$$ is the transition function, $$q_0 \in Q$$ is the initial state and $$F \subseteq Q$$ are the terminal states.
 An NFA can be represented as a [labeled transition system](https://www.cs.mcgill.ca/~prakash/Talks/lecture1.pdf), or directed graph whose adjacency matrix is defined by the transition function, with edge labels representing symbols from the alphabet and self-loops for each terminal state, both omitted for brevity.